Military records for Iowa, Nebraska congressmen incorrectly released by Air Force - NewsBreak

 ”Abraham joined a democratic SuperPAC in 2011, serving as Due Diligence Director,” the archived website says.
 “He produced over 100 opposition research books and managed over 4,000 public record requests.”

-The post Military records for Iowa, Nebraska congressmen incorrectly released by Air Force appeared first on Nebraska Examiner .
+The post Military records for Iowa, Nebraska congressmen incorrectly released by Air Force appeared first on Iowa Capital Dispatch .

 Comments / 0